 The certificate program is an open enrollment program, meaning that any interested prospective students can enroll in the program regardless of previous educational experience.

 What is the cost of the certificate program?

-The total estimated cost of the certificate program is $8,475.
+The total cost of the certificate program's tuition and fees is $9,650.

-Of this total, tuition accounts for $7,875.
-The courses in the program constitute 21 quarter credit hours in total, and tuition is set at $375/credit.
+Of this total, tuition accounts for $9,450.
+The courses in the program constitute 21 quarter credit hours in total, and tuition is set at $450/credit.
 Tuition and fees are the same for California residents, out-of-state students, and international students.
-Also included in the total is a certificate candidacy fee ($200) and an allowance for incidental expenses ($400).
+Also included in the total is a certificate candidacy fee ($200).
 Tuition is paid by course upon individual course registration, so the total cost of the program is spread out over the time in which you are enrolled in the program.